kx1t/docker-raspberry-noaa-v2/README.md

 ```
 docker compose up -d
 ```
 RaspiNOAA2 will be downloaded (this may take a while -- about 700 MB!) and will start.
 You can reach the web page about 30 seconds after you `docker compose up -d` is done.
+The container logs will show a message like `php-fpm7.4 is ready` once everything is up and running.

 # Logs and Troubleshooting
 - You can see the Container Logs with this command.
 Note - if you have set `VERBOSELOGS=true`, these logs can be very verbose!
 If you include the `-f` flag, it will continuously show more logs as they are generated until you press CTRL-c.
 If you changed your container name, replace `noaa` accordingly: